kilgarenone/boileroom/README.md

 ## Description

-A minimal foundation upon which you can putter your first full-stack application.
+A minimal foundation upon which you can putter your first full-stack application. :rowboat:

 ## Features

-- Server and client are already setup
+:revolving_hearts: Server and client are already setup

-- Lighter footprint than CRA on your machine
+:blossom: Lighter footprint than CRA on your machine

-- Preact(alternatively, I suggest [Sinuous](https://sinuous.dev/) which doesn't use virtual dom)
+:christmas_tree: Preact(alternatively, I suggest [Sinuous](https://sinuous.dev/) which doesn't use virtual dom)

-- Supports IE11
+:vhs: Supports IE11

-- Serves ES modules(less code shipped) to modern browsers
+:golf: Serves ES modules(less code shipped) to modern browsers

-- Use the web platform as much as possible(e.g. Not using SCSS.
+:saxophone: Use the web platform as much as possible(e.g. Not using SCSS.
 Leverage standard CSS with PostCSS)

 ## Development